 7. Provide greater resources for Black female survivors by hiring a culturally competent Black trauma specialist and more Black staff members within the Title IX office and Office of Student Conduct; requiring and releasing data on GUPD officer completion of cultural competency and implicit bias training, also open to students; and provide public monthly updates on vacant positions and include students in all of the hiring processes.

 Summary: We commit to improving the diversity of our counseling staff, promoting cultural competency training among staff members, and sharing language used in the hiring process.
-Mohammed Basith filled CAPS’ open psychiatry position in early June, Anthea “Anne” Kim filled the case manager position in mid-June, and Shieka Glenn will join as a postdoc in August.
-The Title IX office recently hired a Title IX and civil rights investigator, Sarah Onori, who began in February 2020.
+Mohammed Basith filled CAPS’ open psychiatry position in early June, Anthea “Anne” Kim filled the case manager position in mid-June, and Shieka Glenn joined as a postdoc in August.
+The Title IX office hired a Title IX and civil rights investigator, Sarah Onori, who began in February 2020.
+Onori’s role has been expanded to also serve as the deputy Title IX coordinator for faculty and staff.

 We commit to continuing student inclusion in the hiring processes for student-facing positions; providing regular updates on vacant positions and using recruitment techniques designed to attract a diverse pool of qualified candidates including candidates of color and candidates from the LGBTQ community; and providing students with quarterly updates (through a newsletter and website) on our work relating to Title IX, sexual violence and the campus climate.

 Additional context: CAPS has been actively hiring for a range of key positions.
-Mohammed Basith filled CAPS’ open psychiatry position in early June, Anthea “Anne” Kim filled the case manager position in mid-June, and Shieka Glenn will join as a postdoc in August.
+Mohammed Basith filled CAPS’ open psychiatry position in early June, Anthea “Anne” Kim filled the case manager position in mid-June, and Shieka Glenn joined as a postdoc in August.

 Our Offices of Student Conduct and IDEAA (which oversees Title IX) are both led by Black women.
-The Title IX office recently hired a Title IX and civil rights investigator, Sarah Onori, who began in February 2020, after consulting with key campus partners and students with diverse identities.
+The Title IX office hired a Title IX and civil rights investigator, Sarah Onori, who began in February 2020, after consulting with key campus partners and students with diverse identities.
+Onori’s role has been expanded to also serve as the deputy Title IX coordinator for faculty and staff.

 GUPD created a centralized page to submit complaints, compliments and/or feedback.
 The page can be accessed via the “Feedback, Complaints, Compliments” navigation on the GUPD website.